nightsh/kernel-config/README.md

 kernel-config (3.8.0-rc1)
 =========================

+## NOTE

+This is only kept here for reference.
+If, however, you'd like to improve or update it, we can make it together.
+Just let me know :-)

+### Description

 Kernel configuration used for my Lenovo ThinkPad Edge 530

 For the impatient, links to my built packages for amd64 (just ask if you